cwsnow1/cache/README.md

 ## Quick start Guide
 Download [Intel's pin tool](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html), update the path to it in ./setup.sh, and run
 ```
+$ sudo apt-get install clang cmake python
 $ ./setup.sh
 ```
 This will build the pinatrace tool and then record all the memory accesses (i.e. reads and writes) when running the command
 ```
 $ ls -l
 ```
 and move the trace file to this directory.
-It then build the program and simulate the cache using the produced trace.
+It then builds the program and simulates the cache using the produced trace.
+In the <code>./build</code> directory a file called <code>test_params.ini</code> will be created that can be used to vary the parameters of the simulation.
+A recompile is not necessary after changing this file.

 ## Custom Traces
 You can make your own trace files using the pin tool.
 A few simple programs are provided that can be used with the pin tool to make more traces.
-To make those programs, simply run
+They are compiled alongside the main build and can be found in the <code>./build/trace_generation</code> directory.
+Run the pin tool using the produced program with this command
 ```
-$ make
+$ <pin path>/pin -t <pin path>source/tools/ManualExamples/obj-intel64/pinatrace.so -- <program> [program args]
 ```
+.trace files are ignored by git, so I recommend moving them out of the build directory so that they aren't deleted during clean builds.
-in the directory of the program you wish to make, then run the pin tool using the produced program.
-Better documentation for pin can be found on its site, but the basic command can be copied in ./setup.sh.
+ Better documentation for pin can be found on its site.

 ## Normal Operation
-The ./build.sh script has been made for normal building.
-It takes the arguments
+The ./build.py script has been made for normal building.
+It takes the optional arguments
 ```
-$ ./build.sh
-$ ./build.sh -c
-$ ./build.sh debug
+  -b, --build <Debug/Release>
+  -c, --clean
+  -S, --sim-trace
+  -C, --console-print
 ```
-For a -O3 build, a clean -O3 build, and a -g build, respectively.
-Since it builds in a few milliseconds, I usually use the clean build every time.
-This script could be improved in the future.
+Sim trace and console print are explained below.
+Debug is the default build type.

 To run the program, the command is
 ```